 What is a screensaver?

 A screensaver is a computer program that replaces and then continually changes the image on your screen after a specified period of inactivity.
-Initially, when CRT and plasma were the most common display technologies, this was done to prevent any image from burning into the screen.
+Initially, when CRT and plasma were the most common computer display technologies, this was recommended as a way to prevent any image from literally burning into the screen.
 If such computer screens were left to display the same image for a large period of time, this burn-in could create a permanent "ghost image" that would be visible even with the screen turned off.

-Modern computer screens use different technologies, such as LCD and TFT, and are not so easily damaged.
+Modern computer screens use different technologies, such as LCD, TFT and LED, and are not so easily damaged.
 As a result, screensavers are nowadays used mostly for entertainment purposes.
 Technically, they no longer save your screen, and so the term "screen saver" has become a bit of a misnomer: the easiest and most effective way to "save" your computer display would be to power it off.

-Screensavers come in various shapes and sizes, but are typically designed to be unobtrusive: once you press a key on your keyboard or move your mouse, the screensaver will return you to your unchanged computer system.
+Screensavers come in various shapes and sizes, such as slideshows or animations, but are typically designed to be unobtrusive: once you press a key on your keyboard or move your mouse, the screensaver will return you to your unchanged computer system.